mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-results-2023.md

 #### Results

-Received: 244
+Received: 1545
-Failed specifications: 0
+Failed specifications: 3
-Delivered messages: 244
+Delivered messages: 1545

 #### Discussion

+All inbound messages were successfully delivered.
+There were 3 messages received which were delivered successfully but the system was unable to generate an MDN response due to a missing start boundary in the original message.

 ### Measure 14: Patient Portal View